 So, how do we build the interpersonal context of change in Emotional Safeness Therapy?
 There are three core elements of the therapeutic relationship in EST: mutual respect, validation and safeness.
 Respect implies that the client’s goals and expectations are always taken seriously and viewed as legitimate, even if unachievable.

 That’s why we dropped the strategy of “creative hopelessness” used in the traditional ACT.
 Even if the client wants to “forget some memories” or “control some thoughts”, these goals are viewed as legitimate.
 The clients’ goals are never wrong, neither are their intentions.
-These goals just lie sometimes beyond our reach as therapists.
-However, instead of labeling them as “control agenda”, the EST therapist invites the client to a common exploration of their meaning and to an open reflection on how this specific therapeutic situation might be helpful for the client.
+These goals just lie sometimes beyond our reach.
+However, instead of labeling them as “control agenda”, the EST therapist invites the client to a common exploration of their meaning and to an open reflection on how the specific, time- and space-limited therapeutic situation might be helpful for the client.

 EST was co-created by clients and is always delivered as a common project of the team consisting of a client and a therapist.
 There are no leaders and no consumers in this dyad.
 There are only partners who share both goals and the responsibility for their achievement.

 Steven Hayes created a beautiful metaphor of self-defeating thoughts, which are compared to annoying passengers that try to change the direction in which the client drives the bus of own life.
 They stop yelling at the driver only when the bus starts moving in the direction of their choice.
 Well, without continuous and systematic work on the quality of the therapeutic relationship, the therapist may easily become yet another of these passengers.

 - Cohen, S. (2004).
 Social relationships and health.
 American psychologist, 59(8), 676.